No results found

 angle C = 52.84° = 52°50'25" = 0.92224 rad

-In geometry, a triangle is a plane figure made by the intersection of three straight non-parallel lines.
-A triangle can also be described as a polygon with three vertices and three edges.
-The edges of the triangle are usually called sides.
+In geometry, a triangle is a two-dimensional plane figure formed by the intersection of three straight, non-parallel lines.
+It can also be described as a basic polygon with three vertices and three edges.
+In everyday mathematics, the edges of a triangle are commonly referred to as its sides.

-Two conditions define the existence of a triangle; one condition is applied on the sides, and the other – on the angles.
-The condition on the sides is based on the triangle inequality.
-It states that the sum of the lengths of any two sides of the triangle must be greater than or equal to the length of the remaining third side.
-If the sum of the lengths of the two sides equals the length of the third side, the triangle is called degenerate.
+The rule for the sides is known as the triangle inequality theorem.
+It states that the sum of the lengths of any two sides of a triangle must be strictly greater than the length of the remaining third side.
+If the sum of the two shorter sides exactly equals the length of the third side, it forms a "degenerate" triangle.

-The condition on the angles states that the sum of the three angles of any triangle always equals 180° or π radians.
+The rule for the angles states that the sum of the interior angles of any valid triangle must always equal exactly 180° (or π radians).

 p = a + b + c